william-liebenberg/AzureGems/AzureGems.Repository.CosmosDB/README.md

 3. Register your `CosmosContext` with the `ServiceCollection` which will take care of instantiating it and initializing all the repositories to be backed by the correct Cosmos DB containers.

-> In `Startup.cs` you should already have added Cosmos DB and specified your Container Configurations.
+In `Startup.cs` you should already have added Cosmos DB and specified your Container Configurations.
 See [Adding AzureGems.CosmosDb](https://github.com/william-liebenberg/AzureGems/tree/master/AzureGems.CosmosDB#adding-azuregemscosmosdb)

-4. Register your `CosmosContext` using the `AddCosmosContext()` extension method:
+Example of adding AzureGems.CosmosDb:

 ```csharp
 services.AddCosmosDb(builder =>